• Skip to main content

 Bravery

-amandina book cover with lone dog in front of stage curtain
+Amandina book cover with lone dog in front of stage curtain

-by Sergio Ruzzier
+Amandina by Sergio Ruzzier

-Find it: Amazon | Indiebound
+Find it: Amazon

-is one of my all time favorite books.
+Amandina is one of my all time favorite books.
 Amandina is very talented, but very shy.
 To overcome her shyness she decides to put on a show.
 She cleans up an old theater, constructs the sets, sews the costumes, rehearses the acrobatics and puts up the posters.
 When she opens the curtains, however, the house (aka the audience) is empty.
 Disheartened, but determined, she puts on the performance of a lifetime, not knowing that while she sings and dances the audience is growing.
 Ruzzier's illustrations evoke the commedia dell'arte of his native Italy and his text perfectly captures the true spirit and heart of what it means to be a performer.

-• picture books about fear and courage
+MORE: Picture books about fear and courage

 Self-Confidence

-marisol mcdonald book cover showing upsidedown red haired girl
+Marisol Mcdonald book cover showing upside down red haired girl

-Marisol McDonald Doesn't Match / Marisol McDonald no combina
+Marisol McDonald Doesn't Match / Marisol McDonald no combina by Monica Brown, illustrations by Sara Palacios

-Find it: Bookshop | Amazon | Indiebound
+Find it: Bookshop | Amazon

 Red-headed half-Scottish half-Peruvian Marisol bounces off the page with great enthusiasm and loves her mismatched life.
 When her friend, Ollie, challenges her to “match”, Marisol finds she is unhappy with life as a conformist.
 This is a great story that emphasizes the importance of embracing and accepting one’s uniqueness.